leoncik/LeonardWojcik_13_20072022/README.md

 npm install
 ```

-4. You are ready to do !
+4. Congratulation, the backend is installed!

 ### 2 Install the frontend